ArtHitParade

 2014 SOLD for $ 720K by Heritage

-The Yankees then got the title of World's Champions.
-To commemorate this victory, Gruen offered watches to the officials and all the players of the club.
-The watch presented to Babe Ruth has just resurfaced.
-It was sold for $ 720K by Heritage on February 22, 2014, lot 80030.
+The Yankees then got their first ever title of World's Champions, which was also Ruth's first.
+To commemorate this victory, Gruen offered watches to the officials and to all the players of the club.
+The watch presented to Babe Ruth was sold by Heritage for $ 720K on February 22, 2014, lot 80030.
+Still non functional, it passed the same auction house on August 23, 2025, lot 80118 (see X post below).

-This pocket watch with a pentagonal shape is engraved on the back with a baseball scene and inscriptions addressing the event.
+This pocket watch with a pentagonal shape is engraved on the back with a baseball scene and inscriptions reminding the event.

 For Gruen, of course, it was also a promotional act.
 The US-Swiss brand patented in 1922 this unusual shape of watches in an effort to capture the promising market of the wristwatch.
 For the same reason, their watches became ultra-flat, as indicated by the "VeriThin" movement that equips the copies presented to the Yankees.